Usuim/Usuim/README.md

 ```sh
 vsvupg
 ```
-This command automatically downloads and applies the update \n If you want VsVim to update only every time you open terminal you must go to ~/.local/bin, edit the checkupg file and uncomment this line
+This command automatically downloads and applies the update

+If you want VsVim to update only every time you open terminal

+you must go to ~/.local/bin, edit the checkupg file and uncomment this line

 ![image](https://user-images.githubusercontent.com/59105868/139931592-ae47b8b7-3d32-48a5-88de-050e77d748b2.png)

 and comment the line above
 ##### If TreeSitter does not install the syntax, open neovim and enter the following command
 ```